edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 to create the client library and wrap it round with some rudimentary python code to read the csv and add request headers.

-Parallel run is necessary for customers who has yet to move and also provide a fallback option for a period of time until all parties are happy.
+Parallel run is necessary for customers who have yet to move and also provide a fallback option for a period of time until all parties are happy.
 Sunsetting only occurs when all the customers has successfully migrated for a prolonged period, even though in reality we snapshot the state before their indefinite slumber as a precaution.